hummingly/ics/README.md

 ## Minimum supported rustc

-**1.26.0+**
+**1.34.0+**

 This version is officially supported and tested in CI.
 Changes to the minimum supported version will be noted in the Changelog.
+However, they are not considered as breaking changes.

 ## Installation